oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 A little side note.
 The Maven Jetty plugin provides two tasks for running the app without building a WAR: `jetty:run` and `jetty:start`.
 The one you want to use is `jetty-run`.
 From the Jetty docs:

-> `jetty:run` and `jetty:start` are alike in that they both run an unassembled webapp in jetty, however `jetty:run` is designed to be used at the command line, whereas `jetty:start` is specifically designed to be bound to execution phases in the build lifecycle. `jetty:run` will pause maven while jetty is running, echoing all output to the console, and then stop maven when jetty exits. `jetty:start` will not pause maven, will write all its output to a file, and will not stop maven when jetty exits.
+> `jetty:run` and `jetty:start` are alike in that they both run an unassembled webapp in Jetty, however `jetty:run` is designed to be used at the command line, whereas `jetty:start` is specifically designed to be bound to execution phases in the build lifecycle. `jetty:run` will pause Maven while Jetty is running, echoing all output to the console, and then stop Maven when Jetty exits. `jetty:start` will not pause Maven, will write all its output to a file, and will not stop Maven when Jetty exits.

 Now take a look at a more fully-featured web service.